volcomism/Lobby-App/README.md

 $ ant install
 ```

-Setting up a new provisioning account
+Setting Up a New Provisioning Account
 -------------------------------------

 A DocuSign account is required to store the document that a visitor may need